Pythonian/fakernaija/README.md

 - Generate culturally accurate Nigerian data — no more _Oyinbo_ data that don't gel!
 - Quickly generate data from your favourite terminal with our CLI commands.
-- Export your generated data to various formats like JSON, CSV, and plain text.
+- Export generated data to various formats like JSON, CSV, and plain text.
+- Customize your data generation with optional parameters for targeted outputs.

 ## 🛠️ Installation